 We found while conducting research for our National Bank credit cards review that this card can earn you 1.5% cash back on most online purchases, as well as gas or grocery store purchases.
 You get unlimited 1% cash back on all other purchases, as well.

 You can use your cash back as soon as you’ve accumulated at least $10 worth, and you can access your cash back from tablets and other mobile devices while you’re on the go.
-And you get insurance protection for purchases made with the card to protect them against theft and damage, and some purchases made with your card qualify for an extended warranty, as well.

 This is a good card for those looking for a low-interest credit card.
 Here’s everything we found out about the Syncro card while we were writing our National Bank credit cards review: